DoraYh/drl-atari/CONTRIBUTING.rst

 #.
 Before creating a pull request, make sure that the unit tests are all passed (if any);
 #.
 Create a pull request (following the template).

-Once the pull request is opened, I (lukeluochina) would spare time to review your submitted code, discuss with you the details inside, and possibly ask you to make modifications.
-After all problems have been resolved, I would merge the new feature branch to master branch.
+Once the pull request is opened, I (@lukeluochina) would spare time to review your submitted code, discuss with you the details inside, and possibly ask you to make modifications.
+After all problems have been resolved, I would merge the new feature branch to the master branch.